TRANSPORT AIR-ROAD-SEA

 • Nangalili-Dintor, not in the best condition because of broken bridges

-• Nggorang-Tobedo and further on to Werang is ok
+• Nggorang-Tobedo and further on to Terang is reasonable but with one big (and dangerous)

-• Nobo-Boru, the road around Lewotobi is ok and a nice detour on your way back to Maumere
+• Nobo-Boru, the road around Lewotobi is ok and a nice but slow detour on your way back to Maumere

 • Pamakoe-Wajo is partly potholed

-• Reo-Pota is ok today, with an option to travel via the north coast
+• Reo-Pota is acceptable, with an option to travel via the north coast

 • Reo-Lemarang is ok.... untill the once used to be bridge which has collapsed.
 Only passable for motorbikes (via a rickety bamboo bridge)